semantic-release/gitlab/README.md

 ### Usage

-Options can be set within the plugin definition in the Semantic-release configuration file:
+Options can be set within the plugin definition in the `package.json` file.

 ```json
 {